Wentril/kubernetes_workshop/course.md

     ```
     This error indicates that Bob is authenticated, but does not have the necessary permissions to list Pods in the default namespace.

-    Now let's compare this to another user, `Alice`, who has been set up selfsigned certificates and thus should not be authenticated by the API server.
+    Now let's compare this to another user, `Alice`, who has been set up self-signed certificates and thus should not be authenticated by the API server.

     ```bash
     openssl genrsa -out alice.key 2048